jigx-com/jigx-docs-examples/docs/Data Providers/Microsoft Azure SQL/Create a customer _INSERT_.md

 ### Modify the list customers jig

-- The listCustomers.jigx file must be modified to include a jig-level action, allowing a new customer to be added.&#x20;
+- The listCustomers.jigx file must be modified to include a jig-level action, allowing a new customer to be added.
 - When pressing the **Add customer** action button at the bottom of the list customers jig, Jigx will navigate to the newCustomer jig.
 - A new** customer id **is created and used as a parameter in the `GoTo` action.
 The `customerId` parameter is passed to the newCustomer jig.
-The generated id is used as the unique identifier when creating both the SQLite record and the new record in Azure SQL in the newCustomer jig .
+The generated id is used as the unique identifier when creating both the SQLite record and the new record in Azure SQL in the newCustomer jig.
 - The id is used across the SQlite and Azure SQL tables to ensure that the record in the local SQLite customer table and Azure SQL customer table are in sync and have the same value.

 :::CodeblockTabs